8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20221101/content.md

 I won't let the runway account drop below 3 month's of expenses, however, prior to the dip, the balance was much higher.

-As the value of the equity funds dropped, the allocation to cash increased (as expected) and I decided to capitalize on that based on my current context:
+As the value of the equity funds dropped, the allocation to cash increased (as expected) and I decided to capitalize on that by purchasing more based on my current context:

 1. stable income,
 2. minimal fear of that income going away near-term,